xueliang-zhong/PlanSelfPlay/README.md

 The mechanics stay small on purpose: one plain-text file defines the policy, and one shell script replays it.
-A quick example can be found at `PLAN.example.txt`, but the runner can replay any readable plan path.
+A quick example can be found at `plan.example.txt`, but the runner can replay any readable plan path.

 **Example plan shape**
 ```text